What Details Should be on a Dog ID tag in the UK?

 Our high quality personalised dog tags are engraved using a state of the art laser engraver.
 We dispatch orders within 24 hours with free first class postage.
 If the dog tag fades or breaks in the first five years, we will replace it.

 Check out our fantastic range of identification tags perfect for dogs here, from £8.99 each include full engraving and first class postage within 24 hours.
-With collections including (add links to all) Stainless Steel, Brass, Design, Glitter, Fashion, ‘Smart’ QR Code tags, exclusive Kennel Club and Crufts dog tags in a range of colours, designs, shapes and sizes, you’ll be sure to find the perfect dog tag to match any dog collar and for every occasion.
+With collections including Stainless Steel, Brass, Design, Glitter, Fashion, ‘Smart’ QR Code tags, exclusive Kennel Club and Crufts dog tags in a range of colours, designs, shapes and sizes, you’ll be sure to find the perfect dog tag to match any dog collar and for every occasion.

 For more information about our pet tags, see our FAQs.